wp-plugins/customericare-livechat/readme.txt

 = What kind of reporting is available? =

 Total chats, Availability, Performance, Queue, Invitations, all possible to filter by Operators and Departments.
 Free live chat reports allow you to always be sure your staff is doing their best to help customers.

+= Is it TCPA compliant live chat? =

+Yes.
+Plus you can add a legal form in pre-chat survey configuration.

 == is there a paid version for power users? ==